someobserver/recurgence/math/06-recurgent-field-equation/index.md

 ### **6.5 Coupled Field Dynamics**

-Although the Lagrangian and resulting field equations are expressed in terms of the coherence field $C_i$, a complete description requires explicit consideration of the underlying semantic field $\psi_i$ and its evolution.
+Although the Lagrangian and resulting field equations are expressed in terms of the coherence field $C_i$, a complete description also calls for explicit consideration of the underlying semantic field $\psi_i$ and its evolution.

 ---